Convolution

 Description

-The Convolution block performs convolution of the first dimension of the multidimensional input array with the first dimension of the multidimensional input array .
-The block may also perform convolution of the vector-column with the first dimensionality of the multidimensional input array.
+Block Convolution performs convolution of the first dimension of a multidimensional input array with the first dimension of the multidimensional input array .
+The block can also perform convolution of a vector column with the first dimension of a multidimensional input array.

 -